3rd Parachute Brigade (United Kingdom): Orne bridgehead

-On 7 June 9 Parachute Battalion, relieved by the Special Service Brigade commandos, moved southwards to the Bois de Mont near Bréville, shortening the front held by the 3rd Parachute Brigade.
+On 7 June, the 9th Parachute Battalion, relieved by the Special Service Brigade commandos, moved southwards to the Bois de Mont near Bréville, shortening the front held by the 3rd Parachute Brigade.
 The 6th Airborne Division's deployments now had the 6th Airlanding Brigade in the south, holding a line between Longueville and Herourvillette, the 5th Parachute Brigade to the rear just to the east of the River Orne bridge, the attached 1st Special Service Brigade to the north with troops in Sallenelles and Franceville-Plage, and finally the 3rd Parachute Brigade holding the ridge of high ground to the east.

 The Germans still held the village of Bréville, between the 3rd Parachute and 1st Special Service Brigades, which gave them a vantage point to observe the airborne division's positions.
 On 8 June the Germans launched a two pronged attack from Bréville, against the commandos and against the 9th Parachute Battalion.
 The German force, comprising elements of the 857th Grenadier Regiment, 346th Infantry Division, were only driven back by a counterattack led by the 9th Parachute Battalion's Regimental Sergeant Major.
 The next morning the 9th Parachute Battalion was the target for a heavy mortar bombardment, followed by two further infantry attacks.
 Later the same morning, the 3rd Parachute Brigade's headquarters was attacked by German troops who had infiltrated the lines.
 The brigade defence platoon managed to hold out until a counterattack by the 9th Parachute Battalion cleared the enemy away.
 On 10 June, 31 men who had landed in the wrong locations joined the battalion, bringing their numbers up to 270 all ranks.
 The fighting was now concentrated around the Château Saint Come, which was occupied by a German infantry company supported by two self propelled guns.
 One of the self-propelled guns was blown up by Vickers machine gun fire, but the Germans then mounted a determined infantry assault, and the battalion had to call for support from HMS Arethusa.
 The leading German troops were undaunted by the naval bombardment, and reached the battalion's lines before they were stopped.
 One of the German prisoners was a battalion commander, who informed his captors that the 875th Grenadier Regiment had been virtually destroyed in the previous day's fighting.
 That evening the 9th Parachute Battalion captured the Château Saint Come, and was involved in skirmishes throughout the night.
 The following day, 11 June, the 5th Battalion Black Watch was attached to the brigade to assist in their attempt to capture Bréville, but their attacks were repulsed by the Germans with heavy losses.
 They tried again on the 12th, and the German response was an attack by infantry supported by armour, which not only drove the Black Watch back, but almost overran the 9th Parachute Battalion's position.
 The situation was only saved by a counterattack by 'A' Company 1st Canadian Battalion under the command of Brigadier Hill.